Do you love to travel?

 Love to travel makes you love home more.

-Whether you’re traveling on the night train across Canada or travelling with a friend who is frantically applying for a last-minute Singapore tourist visa (just to visit Singapore with you), at the end of it all, we all come home.
+Whether you’re traveling on the night train across Canada or travelling with a friend, at the end of it all, we all come home.

 Being absent from your home gives you a different experience every time you set foot into it.
 You might not be there as often as others at their abode, but that makes you love every single thing about it more.
 Absence makes the heart grow fonder, after all.